geoffsmith82/DelphiJNIWrapper/Readme.md

-﻿JNI Wrapper for Delphi and FreePascal
+# JNI Wrapper for Delphi and FreePascal

     Contents of Archive
     Notes on Use